 About The Television Academy Foundation

-Established in 1959 as the charitable arm of the Television Academy, the Television Academy Foundation was created to engage and educate the next generation of the television industry.
+Established in 1959 as the charitable arm of the Television Academy, the Television Academy Foundation was created to engage and educate the next generation of television professionals.
 The Foundation has helped thousands of talented students find their voices, refine their skills and forge rewarding careers in every area of the television industry.
 They include prominent writers, producers, documentarians, creative executives, network presidents and more.
 Understanding the critical role of both educators and students, the Television Academy Foundation nurtures future leaders and storytellers by providing opportunities through our prominent programs:

 - The Visiting Professionals Program and Faculty Seminar reaches into the classroom to shape curriculum, encourage innovation, and guide instructors.